bcampbell/glod/examples/glod/content/index.md

 `pages`
 : a list of all the pages in the site, indexed by "path/slug".
-This is built when glod is run - you should not set `pages` in `config.toml`, but it will be available for use in templates via `.Site`.
+This is built when glod is run - you should not set `pages` in `site.toml`, but it will be available for use in templates via `.Site`.

-an example `config.toml`:
+an example `site.toml`:

     title = "Glod"
     baseurl = "http://glod.scumways.com/"